John Oliver on HBO uses RIP to Relieve nearly $15M in Medical Debt for 9,000 Americans.

 John Oliver’s giveaway surpassed Oprah Winfrey’s 2004 TV record of giving almost $8 million worth of GM cars to everybody in her audience, creating the iconic “You get a car!” meme.
-RIP’s forgiveness of NWT’s “$15 million” worth of medical debt set a new record for television.
+RIP’s relief of LWT’s “$15 million” worth of medical debt set a new record for television.

 “This is only going to help the 9,000 people whose medical debt we bought,” Oliver remarked at the outset of the blowoff.
 “The larger issue is, we need much clearer rules and tougher oversight to protect consumers from potentially predatory companies like the one we set up.”

 RIP Medical Debt board member Robert Goff blogged that RIP deeply appreciates national awareness of medical debt.
 “We are grateful for an opportunity to be involved with a comedian who wanted to give 9,000 people the last laugh.”

 “John Oliver, the comedian and host of HBO’s Last Week Tonight, dove into an investigation Sunday on how easy it is for predatory companies to purchase peoples’ debt from a bank and hold it over their heads.
 To demonstrate how easy it was, Oliver bought $15 million of medical debt for pennies on the dollar, and then announced he’d relieve it all.”

 John Oliver relieves $15 million in medical debt